bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 1. In Bevy 0.9, bloom looked like this.
 2. Switching the tonemapper to something like `AcesFitted` is already a big improvement.
-3. in Bevy 0.10, bloom now looks like this.
+3. In Bevy 0.10, bloom now looks like this.
 It's much more controlled and less overbearing.
 4. To make the bloom stronger, rather than raise the `BloomSettings` intensity, let's double the `emissive` value of each cube.
 5. Finally, if you want more extreme bloom similar to the old algorithm, you can change